 The Hawthorne effect in experimental research is the unwanted effect of the experimental operations themselves.
 Following the Hawthorne studies, various explanations have been proposed to account for rising rates of production.
-Although several approaches may be taken to explain the effects of response-consequence contingencies, I have favored operant conditioning because it seems to account for progressive increases in response rate - the Hawthorne phenomenon.
+I have favored operant conditioning because it seems to account for progressive increases in response rate, the Hawthorne phenomenon.
 Generalizing from the particular situation at Hawthorne, I would define the Hawthorne effect as the confounding that occurs if experimenters fail to realize how the consequences of subjects' performance affect what subjects do.
 But the Hawthorne effect need not be viewed solely as a problem in conducting experiments.

 What Caused the Hawthorne

 H. M Institute for Behavioral Research, Inc. - Administration & Society, Vol. 10, No. 3, 259-283 (1978)

 The studies that produced the Hawthorne effect have been the biggest Rorschach blot in behavioral and social science.
 Commentators read into them their own identifications of the confounding variable that caused a progressive rise in worker's production rates.
 But the clues to the real perpetrator of the Hawthorne effect were there all the time.
 After the solution to the Hawthorne effect mystery was published, it was learned that the perpetrator had been identified years earlier by an eminent psychologist who had worked briefly in the Hawthorne studies, but the word never got around.

 The Hawthorne Misunderstanding (and How to Get the Hawthorne Effect in Action Research) - GARY D. GOTTFREDSON - Journal of Research in Crime and Delinquency, Vol. 33, No. 1 (1996)